unnecessary-abstraction/pbarker.dev/content/posts/2023-05-24-thoughts-on-pgp-pypi.rst

 provide "an immutable tamper resistant ledger" (quoting from the readme) of signatures.
-This is an excellent feature, but the benefit isn't exclusive to sigstore as other signature types (such as Minisign signatures) can be uploaded to the Rekor transparancy log.
+This is an excellent feature, but the benefit isn't exclusive to sigstore as other signature types (such as Minisign signatures) can be uploaded to the Rekor transparency log.

 On balance, I'm feeling positive about sigstore.
 More work is definitely needed, both in integration with hosts like PyPI & GitHub and with support for a more